Does Eagle Break Its Beak

 The Anatomy of an Eagle's Beak: A Closer Look

 An eagle's beak, like all bird beaks, is made primarily of keratin, the same protein that makes up our fingernails and hair.
-However, the keratin in an eagle's beak is incredibly dense and strong, allowing it to withstand significant forces.
+Even so, the keratin in an eagle's beak is incredibly dense and strong, allowing it to withstand significant forces.
 The beak is not a single, solid structure; rather, it's composed of layers of keratin that are tightly interwoven.
 This layered structure provides exceptional strength and flexibility, allowing it to bend and flex without breaking under normal circumstances.

 How Eagles Use Their Beaks: A Multifunctional Tool